 - keeps, changes or adds to the conditions of including you on the list

-The tribunal is independent of the government, and will listen to both sides before reaching its decision.
+The tribunal is independent of the government, and will listen to both parties before reaching its decision.

 Time limit for appealing

-You normally have to appeal within 28 days of receiving the listing decision.
+You normally have to appeal within 28 days of receiving the NHS decision.

 This is 30 days for some pharmaceutical appeals.